frioleraa/frioleraa/README.md

 i don’t have everything figured out yet…

 but i know i want to:
-- work in bioinformatics
+- learn more about bioinformatics
 - create things that are meaningful and useful
-- explore different kinds of tech (maybe even games someday)
+- explore different kinds of tech

 just… build things that matter ✧